 1. Wake up at the same time every morning, even on weekends.

-This is important because your body really does have an internal clock, a rhythm of rest and wake.
-When your internal clock is synced to your actual wake and rest times, it becomes easier to sleep and to wake up in the mornings.
-I resisted this for a long time because of habits I developed in college — weekends were for sleeping in!
-But I found out that when I’m generally well rested, I don’t need to sleep in on weekends.
+This is important because your body really does have an internal clock, a rhythm of resting and wakefulness.
+When your internal clock is synced to your actual bed time and morning alarm clock, it becomes easier to sleep and to wake up in the mornings.
+I resisted this for a long time because of beliefs I developed in college — weekends were for sleeping in!
+But I learned that when I’m generally well rested, I don’t need to sleep in on weekends.

 2. Invest in a Quality Mattress.

 Good bedding matters.
-You spend a third of your time sleeping, so you might as well invest in a decent mattress that’s a good size.
+You spend a third of your time sleeping, so you might as well invest in a decent mattress that’s the appropriate size.
 My husband and I had a full-sized mattress for many years when we first got married and looking back I think we were absolutely nuts.
-A new king sized mattress has made such a big difference in our sleep quality.
+A king sized mattress made such a big difference in the quality of our sleep.